Generic Name: Pilocarpine hydrochloride

 Ocular formulations of Pilocarpine have been reported to cause visual blurring which may result in decreased visual acuity, especially at night and in patients with central lens changes, and to cause impairment of depth perception.
 Caution should be advised while driving at night or performing hazardous activities in reduced lighting.

 Pilocarpine has been reported to increase airway resistance, bronchial smooth muscle tone, and bronchial secretions.
-Pilocarpine hydrochloride SP should be administered with caution to and under close medical supervision in patients with controlled asthma, chronic bronchitis, or chronic obstructive pulmonary disease requiring pharmacotherapy.
+Pilocarpine hydrochloride should be administered with caution to and under close medical supervision in patients with controlled asthma, chronic bronchitis, or chronic obstructive pulmonary disease requiring pharmacotherapy.

 Pilocarpine toxicity is characterized by an exaggeration of its parasympathomimetic effects.
 These may include: headache, visual disturbance, lacrimation, sweating, respiratory distress, gastrointestinal spasm, nausea, vomiting, diarrhea, atrioventricular block, tachycardia, bradycardia, hypotension, hypertension, shock, mental confusion, cardiac arrhythmia, and tremors.